konflux-ci/konflux-ci/README.md

 **NOTE:** If you have imported your component via the UI, a similiar Integration Test is pre-installed.

-In our case, The resource is defined in `test/resources/demo-users/user/ns2/ec-integration-test.yaml`.
+In our case, the resource is defined in `test/resources/demo-users/user/ns2/ec-integration-test.yaml`.

 :gear: Apply the resource manifest: